Carers of relatives in England to get legal rights

 Some 1.25 million people spend 50 hours a week or more caring for family members who are unable to cope alone.

 Proposals are due to be published "within the next few weeks" after recommendations by the Law Commission.

-It has been suggested these could include carers' rights to respite breaks and to education and training.'Big sacrifices'
+It has been suggested these could include carers' rights to respite breaks and to education and training.